spanakopita recipe

 If using frozen spinach, make sure to thaw and drain it thoroughly to remove any excess moisture.
 This ensures your filling isn’t too watery.

-While feta is the traditional choice for Spanakopita, you can experiment with other cheeses like ricotta, cottage cheese, or even goat cheese as we do it in Crete, for different textures and flavors.
+While feta is the traditional choice for Spanakopita, you can experiment with other cheeses like ricotta, cottage cheese, or even goat cheese, as we do in Crete, for different textures and flavors.

 For a vegan version, replace the eggs with a plant-based binder, such as tofu or a flax egg (1 tablespoon flaxseed meal mixed with 2.5 tablespoons water).
 Use a dairy-free feta or omit the cheese entirely and replace it with nutritional yeast for a cheesy flavor.